genotrance/feud/README.md

 This now runs these two `eMsg` commands whenever you switch buffers.
 The plugin would need to run the `runHook name` command internally.

+`runHook` can pass params to the hook to provide relevant context.
+For example, `runHook preCloseWindow winid` in the `window` plugin provides hooks the context of which window is about to close.
+This can then be leveraged in the unload callback as a param when setup as a hook: `hook preCloseWindow unload`.

 Hooks can be deleted with `delHook name`.

 __Remote Navigation__